fangohr/template-latex-paper-from-orgmode/README.md

 We have committed this file for convenience to the repository, and it can be seen [here](compiled-paper.pdf), or downloaded as an artifact.

-Author: Hans Fangohr, University of Southampton, European XFEL, MPSD
+Author: Hans Fangohr, University of Southampton, European XFEL, Max Planck Institute for the Structure and Dynamics of Matter

 ## Changes